mid-day impact: Brothers from Mumbai get visa power to go to Australia

-The joy of Jignesh Sanghrajka and his brother Mehul knew no bounds after the Australian High Commission approved their visas within a few hours following mid-day’s report; they will now watch the winner lift the ICC World Cup 2015 trophy at the MCG on March 29
+Joy of Jignesh Sanghrajka and brother Mehul knew no bounds after Australian High Commission approved their visas within hours following mid-day’s report; they will now watch the WC final at MCG

 Just a couple of days ago, 28-year-old Jignesh Sanghrajka was feeling like he’d won the lottery, but misplaced the ticket.
 Yesterday, he said he felt like a VVIP, and with good reason.